adamevers/cryptonews/README.md

-# Cryptocurrency News Websites
+# Cryptocurrency News Resources
-Goal is to provide a consolidated list of all cryptocurrency focused news outlets.
+Goal is to provide a consolidated list of all cryptocurrency focused news resources.

 # Contribute
 * Create a new pull request